Thoughts on Turntable Design 2

 The other device I used is a simple set of tuning forks and a stethoscope.

 This brings me to the first point of the paper.
 Which type of turntable suspended or non suspended is better at isolating energy from both airborne and mechanical intrusion from the support platform.
 The tests prove a conventional suspended turntable is generally better.
-The plus of a suspended turntable is the subchassis can be shrouded to help impede airborne intrusion.
-The springs allow good isolated from mechanical input vibrations.
+The (springs Heirloom) (Rubber elastomer Merrill-Willians) (Sorbothane Isolation Pucks PolyTable Signature) allow good isolated from mechanical input vibrations.
 If properly designed the subchassis will act as a tuned low pass filter.
 In order for the filter to perform effectively the total mechanism resting on the springs must have a balance between weight and self resonance.
 For instance most effective suspended designs have a less bulky platter.
 This allowing for a more supple suspension, Lighter springs allow less energy intrusion into the subchassis.
 The suspended turntable can be designed to control energy to very good degree.
 This is the reason the old AR was such a good design and to this day still a highly regarded product.

-Their are three major drawback to the suspended turntable.
+Their are three major drawback to the spring suspended turntable.

 Two: The tonearm is energy connected to the platter bearing.
 This can be a major deterrent to energy management if not designed properly.

-Three: The motor is decoupled from the platter and subchassis This can cause a torque recoil problem.
+Three: The motor is decoupled from the platter and subchassis This can cause a torque recoil problem (not a problem with the M-W or PolyTable).
 To over come this problem I developed the constant resonant tuning system for the Merrill Heirloom subchassis.
 This allowed the subchassis to have the constant energy input band when using any tone arm.
 And help to stabilized the subchassis from torque recoil.